datastax/dsbulk/manual/settings.md

 #### --connector.json.prettyPrint _&lt;boolean&gt;_

 Enable or disable pretty printing.
 When enabled, JSON records are written with indents.
-Note that this may result in much bigger records.
 Used for unloading only.

+Note: Can result in much bigger records.

 Default: **false**.

 #### --connector.json.recursive _&lt;boolean&gt;_

 Enable or disable scanning for files in the root's subdirectories.
-Only applicable when the *url* setting is set to a directory on a known filesystem.
+Only applicable when *url* is set to a directory on a known filesystem.
 Used for loading only.

 Default: **false**.